lindstromemil/Miniproject-D7041E/README.md

 The current setting is that the model uses 100000 boards to train.
 Our results are based on using 27164639 boards instead but this takes a few hours to compile.
 You can change the variable `LABEL_COUNT` to choose freely how many boards you want to analyze.

-Sidenote: Install gui with chess engines :)
+To setup Stockfish and LCZero:
+* Install a chess GUI, for example [Arena Chess](http://www.playwitharena.de/)
+* Download [Stockfish](https://stockfishchess.org/download/) and [LCZero](https://lczero.org/play/quickstart/) from their website
+* Add engines to the chess GUI

 ## Dataset
 The dataset used is a collection of all games played on [Lichess](https://lichess.org/) during July 2021.
 The dataset comes with the current position given in [FEN format](https://www.chess.com/terms/fen-chess#piece-placement) and evaluations made by Stockfish, these evaluations will be used as our labels/correct answers.
 The download file of the exact dataset we use can be found [here](https://storage.googleapis.com/chesspic/datasets/2021-07-31-lichess-evaluations-37MM.db.gz).